10 Best Military Watches Of 2017

 - Military watches should be able to withstand repeated shocks, impacts and vibration during years of regular use.

-- Military watches should be water resistant or waterproof because you never know when you’re services will be needed in the pouring rain.
+- Military watches should be water resistant or waterproof because you never know when your services will be needed in the pouring rain.

 - The crystal on military watches should never break or sustain such scratching at it interferes with the ability to read the watch.

-Our review panel has selected what they consider the 10 best military watches on the market today and below we’re going to take a look at each one, starting with our 3 Hall of Fame favorites and then moving on the rest of our top 10.
+Our review panel has selected what they consider the 10 best military watches on the market today and below we’re going to take a look at each one.

 G-Shock Mens GG-1000-1A5CR